OracleCPS/GG4BigData/CloudWorkshop_GG4BD_700.md

 [oracle@gg4bd-target01 dirprm]$ vi hive2.props
 ```

-Below are the parameters we will be using.
+Below are the parameters we will be using for hive.

 ```
 gg.handlerlist=hdfs